joeys1122/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+    Tokens are used to give authorization to the application so that it can access protected resources.

 2. What steps can you take in your web apps to keep your data secure?

+    1. Use some form of authentication so that you can easily identify the user.

+    2. Use authorization methods to give or take away permissions to certain users.

 3. Describe how web servers work.

+    Web servers receive requests from clients and send the necessary data back to the client.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    Create => POST method

+    Read => GET method

+    Update => PUT or PATCH method

+    Delete => DELETE method